Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 We move out of the drainage feeding Benwood Meadow below as we climb towards the Eastern-facing gap in the Western flank of Christmas Valley that will give us long views.

 As we approach our break spot, about 2.14 miles South of Echo Summit, fine views of Round Top, about 11 miles South, open up through the trees.
-Round Top sits just Southwest of Carson Pass, outside of the Lake Tahoe Basin.

-One of the two Sisters, the pointy peak to the right of Round Top, is also visible.
-When we depart the Tahoe Basin at the Carson Gap, we must choose which trail we follow South.
+When we exit the Tahoe Basin at the Carson Gap, (guide) we must choose which trail we follow South, the PCT or the TYT.

-Long Views: South to Round Top, and East to the South Upper Truckee River in Christmas Valley
+South to Round Top, and East to the South Upper Truckee River in Christmas Valley

 Round Top, past Carson Pass, in the distance Rock Above Round Lake

-massif 1. a geologically distinct mass of rock or a series of connected masses forming the peaks of a mountain range
+massif 1. a geologically distinct mass of rock or a series of connected masses forming the peaks of a mountain range.

-Looking East: The South Upper Truckee in Christmas Valley
+The South Upper Truckee

 South Upper Truckee Valley

-Looking to the East at where the South Upper Truckee River drains Christmas Valley.
 Round Lake and Dardanelles Lake sit within Christmas Valley.
-Round Lake sits in the forest below the volcanic formation right of center.
-Notice that the terrain is volcanic on the Eastern flank of Christmas Valley, while the Western flank is composed of granite.
+Round Lake sits in the forest below the volcanic formation Left of center.
+Notice that the terrain is volcanic on the Carson Range's Eastern flank of Christmas Valley, while the Sierra's Western flank is granite.
 Cool.
-This same type of interface also splits Brown Bear Pass, down South in the Emigrant Wilderness.

 Detail of Rock above Round Lake.